-Financial instruments measured at fair value through profit and loss The table below analyses financial instruments into a fair value hierarchy based on the valuation technique used to determine fair value.
+Financial instruments measured at fair value through the statement of profit and loss

+The table below analyses financial instruments into a fair value hierarchy based on the valuation technique used to determine fair value.

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (ie, as prices) or indirectly (ie, derived from prices) - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- · Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices) - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The following table shows the valuation techniques used for Level 3 fair values as well as the significant unobservable inputs used for Level 3 items.
+The following table show the valuation techniques used for Level 3 fair values, as well as the significant unobservable inputs used for Level 3 items.

-Valuation technique Significant unobservable inputs Put option liability The fair value of the option is based on Forecast EBITDA per annum the forecast Group enterprise value less the value of net debt as at March 2023.
-Forecast net debt position as at the option date Discount rate of 7.43% being the Group discount rate pre IPO Contingent The fair value of the option is based on Net asset position consideration Central Supplies (Brierley Hill) Ltd's EBITDA for the last 12 months and net assets at the balance sheet date of redemption Discount rate of 5.19%
+Level 3 liability Valuation technique Significant unobservable inputs Put option liability The fair value of the option is based on the forecast Group enterprise value less Forecast EBITDA per annum the value of net debt as at March 2023.
+Forecast net debt position as at the option date Discount rate of 7.43% being the Group discount rate pre IPO Compensation for post-combination services The fair value of the option is based on Central Supplies (Brierley Hill) Ltd's Net asset position • EBITDA for the last 12 months and net assets at the balance sheet date of redemption Discount rate of 5.19%